wndtnl/windtunnel.github.io/products/ksb/faq.md

 # How to ensure secure agent connections?

-When using the Kubernetes (Agents) for Bamboo plugin, we advice using at least [secure token verification](https://confluence.atlassian.com/bamboo/agent-authentication-289277196.html#Agentauthentication-SecuritytokenverificationSecuritytokenverification).
+When using the Kubernetes for Bamboo plugin, we advice using at least [secure token verification](https://confluence.atlassian.com/bamboo/agent-authentication-289277196.html#Agentauthentication-SecuritytokenverificationSecuritytokenverification).
 When this feature is enabled, the plugin will automatically add the *SECURITY_TOKEN* environment variable to the instance agent container spec with the correct secure token value.
 This environment value is picked up by the default agent run script, and used to communicate with the Bamboo server.
 This feature should work transparently.